n-ce/ytify/README.md

 </div>

-> [**ytify**](https://ytify.netlify.app) is a simple WebApp that streams only audio from YouTube.
+> [**ytify**](https://ytify.netlify.app) is a simple WebApp, built with vanilla TypeScript for maximum efficiency, that streams only audio from YouTube.
 Listen to **Podcasts**, **Audiobooks**, **Music** and other Audio focused YouTube Videos, even under the lowest network conditions.

 ### What else are you getting ?
-- **Queue** : Add multiple streams to keep your audio streams going. 🎵
+- **Queue** 🚦: Add multiple streams to keep your audio streams going.
-- **Playlists** : Open YouTube playlists and queue them to the player. 🎧
+- **Playlists** 🎧: Open YouTube playlists and queue them to the player.
-- **Theming** : Modern Autonomous themed UI based on stream thumbnail. 🎨
+- **Theming** 🎨: Modern Autonomous themed UI based on stream thumbnail.
-- **PWA** : Install ytify as an app on your device and open YouTube links with it from your OS share menu. 📱
+- **PWA** 📱: Install ytify as an app on your device and open YouTube links with it from your OS share menu.
-- **Radio** : Fetches similar streams and creates a playlist for your stream, great for music listeners. 📻
+- **Radio** 📻: Fetches similar streams and creates a playlist for your stream, great for music listeners.
+- **Library** 📚: Discover feed, history, favorites & custom playlists.

 ![chrome_screenshot_ytify_v6_desktop](https://imageupload.io/ib/U74XZC8af5zwzqD_1695788573.jpg)

 ## WHY / The story of ytify with [n-ce](https://github.com/n-ce)
 - I was an avid [NewPipe](https://github.com/TeamNewPipe/NewPipe) user back in 2021, which I used for background playback.
-- I noticed it wasn't able to stream under low network conditions which would occur when my daily data quota would expire.
+- I noticed it wasn't able to stream under low network conditions.
-- Newpipe allowed downloading audio of the stream in multiple bitrates (50kbps, 90kbps, 130kbps) but it provided only the best one while streaming.
-So i decided to create an [issue](https://github.com/TeamNewPipe/NewPipe/issues/5838).
+- So i decided to create an [issue](https://github.com/TeamNewPipe/NewPipe/issues/5838).
-- At the time I used to download opus audio, av1 video streams from https://projectlounge.pw/ytdl.
-The streams could easily be downloadable in required format by just modifying the site link.
-- Things clicked in my mind, and I created this project on Jan 2022.
+- Upon finding no active resolution on the issue, I took it to myself and created this project on Jan 2022.

 ## Development Setup 🔧
 1. Prerequisites : Node.js , Beginner TypeScript Knowledge.